Bradley-Bird/RecipeTracker/README.md

 Make the form
 Add the form event listener (VALIDATE using console.log)---------- ACP----------
-TDD `<li>` render function
+TDD `<li>` render function--------------
-ACP
+ACP-----
-create ingredients array variable push form data to the ingredients array add your `<ul>` to the HTML add renderIngredients function (loop through all the ingredients, create an LI, render to page) ACP
+create ingredients array variable-------------- push form data to the ingredients array---- add your `<ul>` to the HTML---- add renderIngredients function (loop through all the ingredients, create an LI, render to page)----- ACP-----
-Remove Last Item
+Remove Last Item-------

-Add the button
+Add the button-----
-Add the event listener
+Add the event listener-------
-Pop off the last element
+Pop off the last element--------- render the ingredients------
-render the ingredients
 ACP
 Save Meal Function